xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

 </div>

 <p class="show-intro">
 Eora twinkly emo band 'Our Mutual Friend' played next.
-It was so nice to see them live, especially so shortly after the release of our <a href="https://music.youtube.com/playlist?list=OLAK5uy_nOySEnIYME8mPSTutDNwFTlZfQaSxW37s">In Her Palms/Our Mutual Friend split</a> just the day before!
+It was so nice to see them live, especially so shortly after the release of our <a href="https://music.youtube.com/playlist?list=OLAK5uy_nOySEnIYME8mPSTutDNwFTlZfQaSxW37s">'In Her Palms/Our Mutual Friend' split</a> just the day before!
 </p><br>
 Our mutual friend